pyarmak/entrada-1x-docs/user/docs/communities/pages.md

 #How to control access to individual pages
 * Access a page either by clicking on the Edit button or by navigating to Manage Pages and clicking on the page name.
 * In the **Page Permissions** section, check off the tick boxes to decide who can view the page.
 Scroll down and click 'Save'.
+* Note that in some community types (e.g., course website), the required pages can not be hidden from the menu.

 #How to hide pages from view
 * Access a page either by clicking on the Edit button or by navigating to Manage Pages and clicking on the page name.